wuxxin/infra-shared/docs/workpad.md

 this component transfers the update service and main.sls using config.deployed=ssh_deploy and executes this with config_updated=ssh_execute.

 sometimes, ssh_deploy finishes, but ssh_execute fails. i would like that the component realizes that, and will try ssh_deploy and ssh_execute next time again.

-- tests/test_butane_verification.py:
-    Add to Test: Verify the replace:verification:hash and replace:http_headers is in the public_config ignition output

 ---